Difficulty

 • demonstrated less resistance to phyllosticta spot than "most" others.
 Somewhat susceptible to fruit cracking.

-Potomac is more upright, less spreading, and supposedly grows faster than most others.
+The Potomac tree is more upright, less spreading, and supposedly grows faster than most others.

 low acetogenin content